uber/athenadriver/README.md

 The PDF version of AthenaDriver document is available at [ :scroll: ](resources/athenadriver.pdf)

+This project is stable and being incubated for long-term support.

 ## Features

 Except the basic features provided by Go `database/sql` like error handling, database pool and reconnection, `athenadriver` supports the following features out of box: